ducanhnguyen/hidden-markov-model/README.md

 This is a POS Tagging Technique using HMM.

 We do not need to train HMM anymore but we use a simpler approach.
-Hidden state is pos tagger.
+Hidden state is pos tag.

-Explanation of pos tag can be found here: https://pythonprogramming.net/part-of-speech-tagging-nltk-tutorial/
+Explanation of pos tags can be found here: https://pythonprogramming.net/part-of-speech-tagging-nltk-tutorial/

 Dataset: https://www.clips.uantwerpen.be/conll2000/chunking/